g-zajac/mkdosc-playground/docs/cloneSD.md

 1.61GiB 0:12:19 [2.82MiB/s] [===>                 ] 10% ETA 1:50:25
 ```

 Remove the card after finished process.
+Insert the empty SD card, make sure it is the same size as the image or bigger.
-Attach and identify the destination disk
+Attach and identify the source disk
 ```bash
 diskutil list
 ```